c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

+*   The application is still blocked on the _select_ system call
 *   In some operating systems the _select_ system call may be implemented in the way when processing delay increases linearly with the number of monitored sockets

 ### Signal-driven I/O model

-In the signal-driven I/O model the application makes the first non-bloking call and registeres a event handler.
-When a soket is read to be read or written, an event is generated for the application.
+In the signal-driven I/O model the application makes the first non-blocking call and registers an event handler.
+When a socket is read to be read or written, an event is generated for the application.
 Then the event handler copies the data from kernel-space buffer to user-space buffer.

 Events can be implemented either by a signal or by a thread-based callback.